shakilmith/documentaion/spring-boot/codeinjar/spring-boot-with-mysql-database/index.md

 }
 ```

-Here we only defined one get-mapping method to retrieve all the person records from database, but with spring mvc, we can use other useful http verbs such as, post, put or delete to create a standalone application.
+Here we have only defined one get-mapping method to retrieve all the person records from database, but with spring mvc, we can use other useful http verbs such as, post, put or delete methods to create a standalone application.

 ## Map the Database Configuration

-As we have added the h2 in-memory database dependency in our pom.xml file, thus we have to provide the database metadata in order to work with h2 database.
-So, open application.properties file and define the h2 database configurations.
+As we have added the MySQL driver dependency in our **pom.xml** file, thus we have to provide the database metadata in order to work with mySQL database (like saving records, retrieving tables data etc).
+So, open <b>application.properties</b> (which is located in the resources folder) file and define the MySQL database configurations.

 **application.properties**